 Citizenship is a very crucial feature of modern societies.
 The concept of citizenship arose from the European Enlightenment, and its roots can be traced back to the French Revolution.
 Citizenship can be understood as a form of a civil contract between the state and an individual.
 By becoming a citizen of a certain country, an individual agrees to be governed by the laws that are enforced by the state within the geographical territory that is under the jurisdiction of that state.
 In return, the individual is provided with rights such as the right to free speech, the right to move freely, the right to vote, and other civil and political rights.
 Thus, we can say that citizenship forms the basis of rights that are enjoyed by citizens.

-The traditional idea regarding citizenship was that citizenship was granted on the basis of country of birth.
+The traditional idea regarding citizenship planning was that citizenship was granted on the basis of country of birth.
 This basically meant that an individual automatically became a citizen of the country where he/she was born.
-However, with the onset of globalization, increase in global financial capital, and with the proliferation of multinational businesses, ideas pertaining to how citizenship is granted have become fluid.
+However, with the onset of globalization, an increase in global financial capital, and with the proliferation of multinational businesses, ideas pertaining to how citizenship is granted have become fluid.
 Currently, citizenship by birth is not the only way that individuals can acquire citizenship.
 There are other methods of acquiring it.
 Along with this, there are diverse kinds of citizenship, and provisions where individuals can change their citizenship or acquire citizenship of two countries at the same time.
 There are various reasons why people acquire citizenship of other countries.
 Cyprus citizenship benefits and Cyprus passport benefits have made it a popular country from which people seek an additional citizenship.

 Cyprus is a European country located on the Eastern part of the Mediterranean Sea.
 It ranks third by population among all the Mediterranean countries.
 Its neighboring countries include Turkey on the south, Syria and Lebanon on the west, Egypt on the north, and Greece on the southwest.
 Its location is very unique in the sense that Cyprus is located at the confluence of Africa, Asia, and Europe.